stacks-network/docs/src/pages/ecosystem/overview.md

 technology.
 The result of this effort is a technology platform that allows developers to:

-- Build a blockchain application in any Javascript framework.
+- Build a blockchain application in any JavaScript framework.
 The platform does not require learning a new programming language or extending an existing application stack.

 - Use well-defined REST endpoints that simplify and encapsulate the blockchain backend.
-The Stacks Javascript API reduces blockchain-backed applications to familiar `GET` and `PUT` operations.
+The Stacks JavaScript API reduces blockchain-backed applications to familiar `GET` and `PUT` operations.

 - Access the Blockstack’s Naming System (BNS).
 The system has over 70K users that can immediately start using your application.